|Page top Previous Homepage Next||

 Candlestick Charts help reveal the market psychology (the fear and greed experienced by sellers and buyers) through the various indicators, such as shape and colour, but also by the many identifiable patterns that can be found in Candlestick Charts.
 In total, there are 42 recognised patterns that are divided into simple and complex patterns.
 These patterns found in Candlestick Charts are useful for displaying price relationships and can be used for predicting the possible future movement of the market.
 You can find a list and description of each pattern here.

-Please bare in mind, that Candlestick Charts don't express the events taking place between the open and close price - only the relationship between the two prices.
+Please bear in mind, that Candlestick Charts don't express the events taking place between the open and close price - only the relationship between the two prices.
 So you can't tell how volatile trading was within that single time period.

 Data over time